sandiegopython/pythonsd.org/content/posts/2014-09-08_september_newsletter.md

 Jobs
 ----

 [Software engineer][software-engineer] (brightscope.com) <br />
 BrightScope, a local financial information company in UTC, is looking for exceptional engineers to expand their development team.
 They are big Django users and big San Diego Python supporters.

 [software-engineer]: http://www.brightscope.com/about/careers/#job_Senior_Software_Engineer

+California Global Innovation Exchange, Inc. (CAGIX) is a Los Angeles based company building a funding platform focused on raising funds for Cleantech focused companies.
+We're looking to hire a full-time engineer located on the west-coast, preferably between San Diego and Los Angeles area.
+Must have experience with Python web development, preferably Django.
+Experience working with Linux, Apache, and MySQL also desirable.
+Contact jobs@cagix.com if interested.

 News